gaehlerm/SoftwareEngineering/README.md

 The docstring software auto creates a documentation depending on the comments in the code.
 It sounds like a nice idea, though it should be used scarcely.
 There is very little use of using docstrings for internal documentation.
 Instead it should be used only to document external APIs.

 Every programming language has one docstring tool.
 For python it’s Sphynx, for C++ it’s doxygen.

-## Exercises

-Get acquainted with Git and some other tools mentioned here.

 # Software Engineering principles